esbuild/community-plugins/README.md

 * [esbuild-plugin-write-file](https://github.com/ozanozbek/esbuild-plugin-write-file): A plugin for asynchronously creating/writing files in parallel before or after bundling.
 * [esbuild-plugins-node-modules-polyfill](https://github.com/imranbarbhuiya/esbuild-plugins-node-modules-polyfill): A plugin to polyfill nodejs builtin modules for the browser.
 * [esbuild-svelte-paths](https://github.com/alexxnb/esbuild-svelte-paths): A plugin that resolves shortcuted pathes for Svelte components.
+* [esbuild-plugin-deno-loader](https://github.com/gjsify/esbuild-plugin-deno-loader): A plugin that adds support for Deno module resolution (to use in Node.js).

 ### Plugins not hosted on npm (e.g. for Deno)